-Where I have been a graphic designer for a decade, I've been an artist all my life.
+Whilst I have been a graphic designer for over a decade, I've been an artist all my life.
 My art and design inform each other, but it is when making my art that I can be free to experiment and indulge my natural curiosity, push boundaries and experiment wildly.
-I rent an art studio at Sun Pier House in Chatham, where I draw, paint, print and sculpt.
-It is my playground; my escape from constraint.

 As I create art it helps me to connect with the natural world that I feel isolated from through my indoor, sedentary, modern lifestyle.
 I feel a sense of belonging and peace when I’m making art.
 Giving my artist self permission to explore of course comes with its challenges, but as I get older, I am learning to be more free to make mistakes, and reap the rewards which lie in the process of mark making itself.